 Though making this Lavender-Rosemary Grilled Ribeye Steak is quick and easy, it will taste like it took hours and incredible skill.
-It’s absolutely bursting with aromatic, fresh and earthy flavors!
+It bursts with aromatic, fresh and earthy flavors.
 Cooking with lavender puts a unique twist on recipes like this one.
-Don’t know about you, but pretty flowers and good food are just what I need.

 There's nothing quite like a perfectly cooked, perfectly seasoned steak.
 It's simple and delicious.